Room Temperature Storage

 1. Be vigilant

-If you use the blister system/ MDS, the shelf life of these medicines is already 2 months as they are out of their original packaging.
+If your organisation uses the blister system/ MDS, the shelf life of these medicines is already only 2 months as they are out of their original packaging.

 2. Do what you can to lower the temperature

-Whilst the medicines can be stored safely in higher temperatures than the ideal 25 degrees Celsius or less, staff should still do their best to reduce the temperature of rooms where medicines are stored including:
+Whilst the medicines can often be stored safely for short periods in higher temperatures than the ideal 25 degrees Celsius or less, staff should still do their best to reduce the temperature of rooms where medicines are stored including:

 Just remember, if you were storing these medicines at home in a heatwave, you would have them in as cool and dry an environment as possible as that would be your only option, so follow that same principle in your thinking when you manage medicines in your workplace.